Skip to main content

 In addition, EMODnet Seabed Habitats continued the work started by MESH and MESH Atlantic projects in collating and making available seabed habitat maps from surveys, through the map viewer.

 In its third Phase (2017-2021), EMODnet Seabed Habitats began to collate and provide habitat point data and the outputs of habitat distribution modelling.
 In addition, this phase saw the creation of new composite data products, which combine data from the existing collation of habitat maps and observations to show the distribution of specific habitats.
-Examples in the the Essential Ocean Variable habitats Live hard coral cover, Seagrass cover and Macroalgal canopy cover.
+Examples in the Essential Ocean Variable habitats Live hard coral cover, Seagrass cover and Macroalgal canopy cover.

-Phase four (2021-2023).
+Phase five (2023-2025).
 In this phase EMODnet Seabed Habitats will:

 EUSeaMap - Broad-scale Seabed Habitat Map for Europe